-Trained baboon rangers manage 10 troops on the Peninsula.
+Trained baboon rangers manage 11 of the 16 troops on the Cape Peninsula.

-In August 2012 Human Wildlife Solutions (HWS) was contracted by the City of Cape Town to manage the baboons.
-The contract ended in 2014 and a new three-year contact (2014 to 2017) was awarded to the company in July 2014.
+In August 2012, Human Wildlife Solutions (HWS) was contracted by the City of Cape Town to manage the baboons.
+After the contract 2012-2014, HWS's contract was renewed following open tender processes for contracts July 2014 to July 2017 and most recently, July 2017 to July 2020.

-Over 60 baboons rangers are employed to ensure that baboons in the 10 managed troops are kept out of suburbs that lie on the fringes of each troop’s range.
-According to the latest population figures, there are 384 baboons in these managed troops.
+Over 60 baboon rangers are employed to ensure that baboons in the 11 managed troops are kept out of suburbs that lie on the fringes of each troop’s range.
+According to the latest baboon population figures (as at June 2018), the census suggests that there are 414 baboons in the 11 managed troops.

 The baboon rangers operate in three regions: